-Iranian Kamancheh is one of different Iranian musical instruments with particular sound similar to violin, but sharper than that.
+Iranian Kamancheh is one of the different Iranian musical instruments with a particular sound similar to the violin, but sharper than that.
 It produces a sound that is quite pleasant.
 Famous Iranian musicians and singers have created beautiful songs with Kamancheh during the history of Iranian music.
 No doubt, many Iranians have listened to numerous such songs played with this instrument and have sweet memories with them.

 The sound produced by Iranian Kamancheh is of various types.
 What differentiates the sound of this instrument can be the type of wood used for making the box, the thickness of the box at different parts, the size of the box, the materials used for the strings and the way neck is attached to the box.

 The art of crafting and playing with Kamancheh requires you to gain a more detailed acquaintance with this instrument first.
 So, we need to explore all its parts.
 Here is a list: